green-party-dublin-central/nh-web/site/content/post/provisional-liquidators-appointed-to-drumcondra-and-district-credit-union.md

   Unfortunately provisional liquidators have been appointed to Drumcondra and District Credit Union.
 Please see below for details from the Central Bank
 ---
-Details, including depositors rights under the Deposit Guarantee Scheme, can be found [here](https://www.centralbank.ie/news/article/press-release-provisional-liquidators-appointed-to-drumcondra-and-district-credit-union-02-jul-2020)
+Details, including depositors' rights under the Deposit Guarantee Scheme, can be found [here](https://www.centralbank.ie/news/article/press-release-provisional-liquidators-appointed-to-drumcondra-and-district-credit-union-02-jul-2020)